 - Length of credit history – The length of time you have used credit, either through student loans, other loans or credit cards.
 The longer you have used credit, the higher your score will be.

 - New credit – The amount of recent increases to your credit (e.g., new credit cards or loans).
 Once you have established credit, taking on additional loans or credit cards will lower your score.

 - Credit mix – The types of credit you use.
 Using different types of credit, such as loans and credit cards, improves your score.

 The chart below shows the weights given to each of these factors.

 What Can I Do to Improve my Credit Score?

 Whether you are just getting started with credit or have an established credit history, here are some things you can do to improve or maintain your credit score:

 - Pay your bills on time.
-As indicated above, paying at least the minimum payment on your credit cards and making your full installments on any loans by their due date combine to be the biggest contributor to your credit score.
+As indicated above, paying at least the The minimum amount you must pay every month.Remember, though, you will be charged interest on the amount of money you don’t pay. on your credit cards and making your full installments on any loans by their due date combine to be the biggest contributor to your credit score.

 - Wait until you have a couple of years of experience on your record.
 By taking the time to establish your credit experience before taking out a loan, you can reduce your The percentage which, when multiplied by the face amount or principal of a financial instrument, such as a bond, savings account or loan, determines the amount of interest that will be paid to or by t...
 More or increase your ability to get a loan.